sjbrown/1kfa/mod_guide_gm.md

 the stakes for both sides during the scene.
 Think dangerous.
 No character or set piece needs to be safe or sacred.

-### The Combat Spotlight

-Combat can play out in whatever way feels natural and follows from the fiction.
-That said, it can be taxing on a GM to come up with new, creative responses in combat because flips are happening frequently.
-So, to relieve some of that pressure, here are some formats to follow that guide the table through a combat encounter.

-This game doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.

-#### Format 1

-This format is simple, and gives the players the most agency.

-  - Give each player a "turn" where they will probably trigger an aggressive combat move like Mix It Up or Volley
-  - Pay attention to *FAST* combat moves that may have triggered
-  - Execute the moves, make cool stuff happen as consequences
-  - Go around the table until all the opponents flee or are incapacitated
-  - Any ✗ results may usually be interpreted as "your enemies attack".
-Choose some opponents that weren't *just* in a Mix It Up, and declare they attack one of the player's characters.
-Apply Might against that character.
-Use an Might die from one attacker, and add 1 attack power for each other attacker

-#### Format 2

-This format makes the opponents more of a threat.

- * Give each player a "turn" where they will probably trigger an aggressive combat move like Mix It Up or Volley, call that a "player round"
- * Pay attention to *FAST* combat moves that may have triggered
- * After player turns are complete, and the players look to you to see what happens next, execute an "NPC round"
- * Identify the opponents that didn't interact during the "player round"
- * Describe how all of those opponents team up on one of the player's characters, and call for one Defy Danger flip.
-   (move the "danger" spotlight fairly, but also try to put pressure on any players with more than 3 unspent XP)
- * Failing the Defy Danger flip results in the player's character suffering the opponents' attack.
-You can calculate Might thusly:
-      * ✗ : one Might die from the lead attacker, and add 1 Might (not die) for each other attacker
-      * ✅︎ : no Might die is rolled,
-        but 1 Might per attacker (so 3 foes = 3 Might)

-#### Format 3

-This format imagines the opponents as particularly quick and aggressive.

-  - Give each player a "turn" where they will trigger a move
-  - Pay attention to *FAST* combat moves that may have triggered
-  - When describing the outcome of a player's move, also describe how the opponents take aggressive action.
-  - Keeping the spotlight on that player, have them respond to the actions of their foes, usually by needing to follow their first flip with a Defy Danger flip.
-  - Allow players to avoid the opponent's aggressive action if their first flip specifically provided for it, and it makes sense in the narrative.
-    (See Backstab, Bum Rush, Volley)

-#### Your Format

-These combat format suggestions are just that - suggestions.
-Players often think up creative solutions or approaches that you won't have predicted beforehand, and that might break one of the above formats.
-The key is to be true to the established fiction.
-Also realize that you have power to introduce facts into the fiction.
-For instance, by the GM move you choose in response to player's failed flips.

-A GM's role is not to be the opponent of the players.
-You're not trying to make their characters *die*.
-On the contrary, you should be a *fan* of the characters.
-The best story is one where they struggle, but succeed.

 ### Closing a combat interlude

  * All players may use the Take a Breather move, flipping Str.
- * Gather up all the cards of the Combat deck
- * Remove the combat-specific Deal Damage cards and replace them with the Shadow cards
+ * Put away the Combat GM Move Deck and return to the Dramatic Action GM Move Deck
  * If *any* of the PCs have survived the Combat interlude without being incapacitated, one ✔ token is added to a ✔ progress bar, players choice
  * If *all* of the PCs survived, add one more ✔ token

-The GM Move Deck instead of "Shadow" cards, has "Deal Damage" cards

-The GM Move deck is shuffled going into and exiting from a combat interlude, so triggering combat can be a way for players to avoid an upcoming Shadow or Death card.
+Note, The GM Move decks are shuffled going into and exiting from a combat interlude, so triggering combat is a valid way for players to avoid an upcoming Shadow or Death card.

 #### Loot

-After combat, the players may propose that their characters sift through the battlefield looking for valuables.
+After winning combat, the players may propose that their characters sift through the battlefield looking for valuables.
 Let the characters find whatever you think would be most fun, or something inspired by the Touchstone List, or ask the players questions to figure out what boons or treasure were won from their adversaries.

 Sometimes nobody will have a concrete idea of what the loot was, and that's okay too.